andersy005/talks/dask-jupyter-scipy-2019.md

 <hr>

 _Challenges:_
+- Balancing cluster resources and performance
+  - is challenging
-- Balancing cluster resources and performance can be challenging, and requires a lot of experimentation...
+  - requires a lot of experimentation...
-- Computational workloads aren't constant, they rather fluctuate throughout the analysis...
+- Computational workloads fluctuate throughout the analysis...

 **Dask thinks about ...** <!-- .element: class="fragment" data-fragment-index="2" -->